CS230 • Adversarial Attacks and Defenses

 To ensure the adversarial example resembles a natural image, the loss can be modified to include a perceptual similarity term:

-\[\mathcal{L}(\hat{y}, y_i, x) = \frac{1}{2}||\hat{y} - y_i||^2 + \lambda \, ||x - x_j||^2\]where \(x_j\) is a chosen reference image (e.g., the original input), and \(\lambda\) is a hyperparameter controlling the trade-off between classification success and perceptual similarity.
+\[\mathcal{L}(\hat{y}, y_i, x) = \frac{1}{2}||\hat{y} - y_i||^2 + \lambda \, ||x - x_j||^2\]- where \(x_j\) is a chosen reference image (e.g., the original input), and \(\lambda\) is a hyperparameter controlling the trade-off between classification success and perceptual similarity.
+The second term acts as a regularizer that discourages large pixel changes.

 -